Featuring – Wildlife Photo Slideshow, Wildlife T-Shirt Contest and Student-Professional Mixer Game

 All 2019 ticket sales and silent auction purchases will be donated to benefit Western Section programs for wildlife students and early career professionals.
 Raffle tickets will be sold starting at the Tuesday night Welcome Reception and up through the Banquet on Wednesday evening.
 The raffle will be a Dutch/Bucket raffle and will be held at the end of Wednesday night’s banquet.
 Place tickets in the buckets for the prizes you hope to win.

-The silent auction will open on Wednesday and will close just before the Thursday evening poster session.
+The silent auction will open on Tuesday evening and will close at 6:30pm on Thursday, just before the poster session doors open.
 Items must be purchased and picked up by 11am on Friday.

 We encourage everyone to purchase raffle tickets, which are available at the Registration Desk or from Western Section Executive Board members and volunteers.
 Raffle and silent auction items will be displayed in the Exhibit Hall in the Exhibit Hall Marketplace throughout the meeting.
 Please contact Raffle and Silent Auction Chair Sandra Hunt von Arb if you have any questions or would like to donate an item to the raffle and/or auction. firstname.lastname@example.org